 Will a front load washer work better?

-Front load washing machines are more efficient than top loading machines.
-Initially they are more expensive, but the investment pays off over time (usually just a few years) because you save water, drying time, and detergent usage.
+Front-load washing machines are more efficient than top-loading machines.
+Initially, they are more expensive, but the investment pays off over time (usually just a few years) because you save water, drying time, and detergent usage.

 Why isn’t the warm water really warm?

-In most cases, the warm water setting doesn’t get warm enough because the hot water mixing with the cold to create warm isn’t hot enough.
+In most cases, the warm water setting doesn’t get warm enough because the hot water mixing with the cold to create warmth isn’t hot enough.
 Water that is extremely cold can also warm down the hot water too much as it enters the machine.

 There are more recent washers with temperature sensors that help alleviate these problems, but in some cases, it’s the water inlet valve’s restrictions creating an issue.
-You might also have sediment build up on the screen.
+You might also have sediment build-up on the screen.

 How do I know what “overloading” is for my washer?

 In most cases for a top-loading washing machine, you want the clothes to be loose against the agitator.
 Any time they are packed in it’s too much.
 In the front-loading washer, you can load until it’s full, but make sure there isn’t too much packing or compression.